mattermost/mattermost-test-management/data/test-cases/cloud/cloud-trial/cloud-evaluation-trial/test-2.md

 12. On Successful purchase, verify user can see a message
     - `You've now purchased the Professional plan`
     - `Your professional plan is active starting <MM DD, YYYY> until <MM DD, YYYY+1>`
     - Should be able click on the `Close` button and it should take user to the previous screen
+13. Verify the Billing Screen has information about purchase
+    - Total Cost
+    - Payment status
+    - Downloadable invoce link
+14. (manual) Verify the user has received Purchase confirmation in email with attached licensed

 Note: User can either choose `Professional` or `Enterprise` Plan